Topsort/topsort.js/CONTRIBUTING.md

 ### E2E Tests

+By default, the application is set to serve a web browser in the port `8080` for Playwright.
+If this port is already being used on your local machine, make sure you change the port in your `.env`.`PLAYWRIGHT_PORT`.
 To run the end-to-end tests, make sure you have latest bundled file before running it.
 Use the following commands:

 ```bash